 Recovering From Depression:

-Support and skill-building for gay and bisexual men.
-This group addresses issues unique to the well-being of gay and bisexual men.
+Support and skill-building for gay, bisexual, and non-binary men.
+This group addresses issues unique to the well-being of gay, bisexual, and non-binary people.
 Objectives of the group include developing better communication and relationship skills, improving self esteem, increasing social support, and defining a comfortable level of self-community connection.

 Gender Identity Spectrum Group: